AdamCorbinFAUPhD/CEN5035-Software-Engineering-Course-Project/proposal/report.md

 # Data Definition
 TODO - Consider going back and seeing we need to add anymore definitions.
 Also probably need to go into a little more detail

-- Enable/arm - Turning the system on to monitor for intruders
+- Enable/arm - Turning the system on to monitor for intruders.
-- Active - Currently monitoring for intruders
+- Active - Currently the system monitoring for intruders or any disturbance from the motion sensors.
-- Disable - The system inactive and not monitoring for motion
-- Disarm - The act acknowledging the system of a false alarm
+- Disarm - The act acknowledging the system of a false alarm or making the system inactive meaning that the system is no monitoring for movement.
-- Notification - sending an alert to the system owner
+- Notification - sending an alert through a SMS/MMS to the system owner.
-- System owner - User in control of the system who can enable/disable the system
+- System owner - User in control of the system who can enable/disable the system.
-- Detect - System has found a disturbance
+- Detect - System has found a disturbance from one of the motion sensors.
-- Monitor - the act of checking the sensors to see if the signals are out of normal range
+- Monitor - the act of checking the sensors to see if the signals are out of normal range.
-- Record - capturing video and or pictures
+- Record - Using the PS3 Eye to captur video and or pictures and save it to the system.
 - Sensing - This the period where the system has been Armed and the waiting period has lapsed.
-During this time if there has been activity spotted by the PIR then the alarm will be activated
+During this time if there has been activity spotted by the PIR then the alarm will be activated.
 - Locked - The system we become locked upon 4 incorrect pin entries.

 # Overview of Scenarios and Use Cases